Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 49GziemnPINWcBtqWckeJ3YEOusAPzitMf2FrqOD uQonfyg6 3Id5rEEZQMX80gO8toLaGGGM z7TzKrK4jFr4b9wYWKeGJ5dmcvkZbW KulXp CUHh3vwga9UQIY18MuhIk87KkSUObs8oooBOIHE

-Having a poor page speed won’t make or break your SEO, but it’s still worth optimizing.
-Not only for search engines but also for users.
+Poor page speed won’t make or break your SEO, but it’s still worth optimizing for search engines and users.

-Your users don’t want to navigate a slow site, so it’s important to optimize your website for speed.
+Your users don’t want to navigate a slow site, so optimizing your website for speed is essential.

 You can use Google’s PageSpeed insights tool to see which areas of your website can be improved.